We're focused on creating an ideal workplace for our employees - and here's how we're doing it.

 - Embed recognition and reward into our university culture so employees feel valued for their contributions

-- In development: a real time peer-to-peer recognition system that will allow employees to thank colleagues across campus, and empower managers to reward individual achievements throughout the year.
+- Launched a real time peer-to-peer recognition system that allows employees to thank colleagues across campus, and empowers managers to reward individual achievements throughout the year.

-- In development: a robust and inclusive employee award program that shares excitement for the achievements of staff who go above and beyond to create a culture of belonging at Cornell.
+- Revamped a robust and inclusive employee award program that shares excitement for the achievements of staff who go above and beyond to create a culture of belonging at Cornell.

 - Revitalize our dual career and engagement services to address challenges of changing family structures and priorities